-3.2.3.4 Nonpoint Oil-gas Sector (np_oilgas)
+3.2.2.3 Nonpoint Oil-gas Sector (np_oilgas)

 The nonpoint oil and gas (np_oilgas) sector contains onshore and offshore oil and gas emissions.
 EPA estimated emissions for all counties with 2011 oil and gas activity data with the Oil and Gas Tool, and many S/L/T agencies also submitted nonpoint oil and gas data.
 The types of sources covered include drill rigs, workover rigs, artificial lift, hydraulic fracturing engines, pneumatic pumps and other devices, storage tanks, flares, truck loading, compressor engines, and dehydrators.
-For more information on the development of the oil and gas emissions in the 2011NEIv2, see Section 3.20 of the 2011NEIv2 TSD.
+For more information on the development of the oil and gas emissions in the 2011NEIv1, see Section 3.21 of the 2011NEIv1 TSD.
+See the pt_oilgas sector of this document for more information on point source oil and gas sources.

-3.2.3.5 Residential Wood Combustion Sector (rwc)
+3.2.2.4 Residential Wood Combustion Sector (rwc)

-The residential wood combustion (rwc) sector includes residential wood burning devices such as fireplaces, fireplaces with inserts (inserts), free standing woodstoves, pellet stoves, outdoor hydronic heaters (also known as outdoor wood boilers), indoor furnaces, and outdoor burning in firepots and chimneas.
+The residential wood combustion (rwc) sector includes residential wood burning devices such as fireplaces, fireplaces with inserts (inserts), free standing woodstoves, pellet stoves, outdoor hydronic heaters (also known as outdoor wood boilers), indoor furnaces, and outdoor burning in firepots and chimeneas.
 Free standing woodstoves and inserts are further differentiated into three categories: conventional (not EPA certified); EPA certified, catalytic; and EPA certified, noncatalytic.
 Generally speaking, the conventional units were constructed prior to 1988.
 Units constructed after 1988 had to meet EPA emission standards and they are either catalytic or non-catalytic.
-For more information on the development of the residential wood combustion emissions, see Section 3.14 of the 2011NEIv2 TSD.
+For more information on the development of the residential wood combustion emissions, see Section 3.14 of the 2011NEIv1 TSD.

-3.2.3.6 Other Nonpoint Sources (nonpt)
+3.2.2.5 Other Nonpoint Sources (nonpt)

 Stationary nonpoint sources that were not subdivided into the afdust, ag, np_oilgas, or rwc sectors were assigned to the "nonpt" sector.
+Locomotives and CMV mobile sources from the 2011NEIv1 nonpoint inventory were assigned to the c1c2rail sector.
 The types of sources in the nonpt sector include:

-- stationary source fuel combustion, including industrial, commercial, and residential; - chemical manufacturing; - industrial processes such as commercial cooking, metal production, mineral processes, petroleum refining, wood products, fabricated metals, and refrigeration; - solvent utilization for surface coatings such as architectural coatings, auto refinishing, traffic marking, textile production, furniture finishing, and coating of paper, plastic, metal, appliances, and motor vehicles; - solvent utilization for degreasing of furniture, metals, auto repair, electronics, and manufacturing; - solvent utilization for dry cleaning, graphic arts, plastics, industrial processes, personal care products, household products, adhesives and sealants; - solvent utilization for asphalt application and roofing, and pesticide application; - storage and transport of petroleum for uses such as portable gas cans, bulk terminals, gasoline service stations, aviation, and marine vessels; - storage and transport of chemicals; - waste disposal, treatment, and recovery via incineration, open burning, landfills, and composting; - agricultural burning and orchard heating;
+- stationary source fuel combustion, including industrial, commercial, and residential; - chemical manufacturing; - industrial processes such as commercial cooking, metal production, mineral processes, petroleum refining, wood products, fabricated metals, and refrigeration; - solvent utilization for surface coatings such as architectural coatings, auto refinishing, traffic marking, textile production, furniture finishing, and coating of paper, plastic, metal, appliances, and motor vehicles; - solvent utilization for degreasing of furniture, metals, auto repair, electronics, and manufacturing; - solvent utilization for dry cleaning, graphic arts, plastics, industrial processes, personal care products, household products, adhesives and sealants;

-miscellaneous area sources such as cremation, hospitals, lamp breakage, and automotive repair shops.
+- solvent utilization for asphalt application and roofing, and pesticide application; - storage and transport of petroleum for uses such as portable gas cans, bulk terminals, gasoline service stations, aviation, and marine vessels; - storage and transport of chemicals; - waste disposal, treatment, and recovery via incineration, open burning, landfills, and composting; - agricultural burning and orchard heating; - miscellaneous area sources such as cremation, hospitals, lamp breakage, and automotive repair shops.